 Ferera Swan is a recording artist, songwriter, composer, pianist, violinist, and GRAMMY voting member of The Recording Academy.
 Having worked in the music industry for the past two decades, Ferera has written, arranged, and engineered music for other artists in varying genres.
-As an adoptee and trauma survivor, Ferera is passionate about bridging advocacy with creativity to bring about social change as she continues advocating for racial justice, equality, adoptee rights, and more ethical practices in adoption.
+As an adoptee and trauma survivor, Ferera is passionate about bridging advocacy with creativity to bring about social change as she continues advocating for justice, equality, and adoptee rights.

 With a foundation in classical music, Ferera began piano lessons with music theory and ear training at age three.
 Three years later, she picked up the violin.
 After learning that she was adopted at age ten, Ferera poured unanswered questions into music and wrote her first song at age 10.
 This was followed by her first cinematic score at age fourteen titled 'Serenity', which was premiered by four orchestras with a turnout of over 2,ooo people.
 Her original piece 'Lighthouse' was featured as a highlight piece in the soundtrack for the film documentary raising public awareness for coral reef crisis, Swim For The Reef, which was premiered at the Cannes Film Festival in France in 2016.